Making Waves.png

 Karen Lisondra

 Explore the beautiful Nelson-Atkins Museum while hearing the original songs of the Rebel Song Academy youth songwriting program.
-Enjoy an open bar, hors d’oeuvres, and the company of arts and health leaders of KC.
+Enjoy drinks, hors d’oeuvres, and the company of arts and health leaders of KC.

 Reception